 LSD is a hallucinogen that is known commonly as acid.
-The drug is made from lysergic acid that is manufactured from a fungus.[i]
-LSD abuse is quite widespread, particularly among young adults.
-LSD in its pure form is a slightly bitter, odorless and white crystalline powder.
-It can also be incredibly potent.
-Pure LSD in the size of a pill is equal to 3000 doses.
+The drug is made from lysergic acid that is manufactured from a fungus.1LSD abuse is widespread, particularly among young adults.
+LSD in its pure form is a slightly bitter, odorless and white crystalline powder that is incredibly potent.
+Pure LSD the size of a pill is equal to 3000 doses.

-As doses increase, the risk of side effects also increase, which can quickly escalate to serious health problems.[ii]
-LSD trips are very unpredictable and cause strong mood swings and erratic behavior.
-When someone on LSD has a terrifying hallucination, he may act based on that fear and create dangerous situations for himself and others.
+As doses increase, the risk of side effects also increases which can quickly escalate to serious health problems.
+LSD trips are unpredictable and can cause strong mood swings and erratic behavior.
+When someone on LSD has a terrifying hallucination, he may act out based on that fear, creating dangerous situations for himself and others.

 LSD Addiction Detoxification and Withdrawal

 Withdrawal from an LSD addiction does not generally cause noticeable physical symptoms.
 This allows users to stop using the drug without experiencing any physical effects such as discomfort or cravings.
 However, users may become unhappy or depressed when they quit the drug because of their LSD psychological addiction.